 Apple M1 Pro vs M1 Max Memory

-Coming to the memory, the M1 Pro supports up to 32GB Unified memory, whereas the M1 Max supports up to 64GB Unified Memory.
+Coming to the memory, the M1 Pro supports up to 32GB of Unified memory, whereas the M1 Max supports up to 64GB of Unified Memory.
 This Unified Memory gives the CPU and GPU a single pool of memory depending on the task at hand.
 It helps to give you great performance with less power.

 Apple M1 Pro vs M1 Max other features

 Both, the M1 Pro and M1 Max support 16-core Neural engines with 11 trillion operations per second.
 Also, these chips now support ProRes Media encoding and decoding.
 The M1 Pro has 1 ProRes Media encode/decode Engine, whereas the M1 Max has 2 ProRes Media encode/decode Engine.

 Both chips have Thunderbolt 4 controller and Display engine for multi Monitor supports.
 The M1 Pro supports 2 additional displays and the M1 Max Supports 4 additional displays.

 Now, let’s see Apple M1 Pro vs M1 Max Quick Specifications

 So, that’s everything about Apple M1 Pro vs M1 Max.
-Both the M1 Pro and M1 Max look like incredibly differentiated designs, much different than anything we’ve ever seen in a SoC.
+Both the M1 Pro and M1 Max look like incredibly differentiated designs, much different than anything we’ve ever seen in an SoC.
 What’s your opinion about these chips comment down below.